The context

 With Signals

-The alerts created to monitor frequency drops and average orders are very useful for detecting dissatisfaction and correcting it in time, identifying forgotten orders and knowing exactly which product families are causing the decline.
+Alerts designed to monitor drops in frequency and average order value are very useful for detecting dissatisfaction and correcting it in time, identifying missed orders, and knowing exactly which product families are causing the decline.

 The system evolves